-- (a) maintaining effective inter-personal relationships between the organisation and members of the public; and, - (b) promoting goodwill and a positive image of the business.

-(a) Duties and responsibilities of a receptionist:

-- (i) receiving and screening visitors;

-- (ii) introducing visitors using appropriate protocol;

-- (iii) maintaining the reception register (manual, electronic);

-- (iv) operating a switchboard;

-- (v) receiving letters and parcels;

-- (vi) managing and maintaining the reception area; and,

-- (vii) receiving and filing business cards.
+- (a) maintaining effective inter-personal relationships between the organisation and members of the public; and, - (b) promoting goodwill and a positive image of the business. - identify the duties and attributes of a receptionist; - (a) Duties and responsibilities of a receptionist: - (i) receiving and screening visitors; - (ii) introducing visitors using appropriate protocol; - (iii) maintaining the reception register (manual, electronic); - (iv) operating a switchboard; - (v) receiving letters and parcels; - (vi) managing and maintaining the reception area; and, - (vii) receiving and filing business cards.